Getting Started

 # Validate a manifest

-project-planton validate --manifest config.yaml
+project-planton validate -f config.yaml

-project-planton pulumi up --manifest config.yaml --stack org/project/env
+project-planton pulumi up -f config.yaml --stack org/project/env

-project-planton tofu apply --manifest config.yaml
+project-planton tofu apply -f config.yaml

 # Override specific values